Evolution is Supported by an Overwhelming Amount of Scientific Evidence

 Convergent Evolution: Similarity Not from Common Ancestry

-Example: Sugar gliders (marsupials) and flying squirrels (placentals) independently evolved similar gliding structures.
+• Example: Sugar gliders (marsupials) and flying squirrels (placentals) both evolved gliding adaptations independently.

 Fossil Record: Documenting Evolutionary Transitions